crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

+* **move back to style sheets** - functionality is already built-in for overriding styles.
+Will be a cleaner compile.
+Works better for future
 * ability to load images & other resources in PC file. **helps with arch**.
 * When dropping a new element, ensure that it ends up where the mouse is, even when zoomed in.
 * Use native elements as source node tags.